manannn17/CodingPairHub/README.md

 🚀 My First Hackathon Experience at UIC! 🚀

-Last weekend, I participated in my first-ever hackathon at the University of Illinois Chicago, competing alongside 400+ students and 83 teams!
+I participated in my first-ever hackathon at the University of Illinois Chicago, competing alongside 400+ students and 83 teams!
 The event was sponsored by John Deere, Grainger, UIC Engineering, CME Group, and Fulcrum, and it was an incredible learning experience.

-I teamed up with Tanmay Patel and Rushil Patel to build CodePairHub, a peer-to-peer coding interview platform designed to help students practice mock interviews in real time.

 💡 What is CodePairHub?